Corporate Social Responsibility / Community Engagement

 CSR In Business

 Businesses today are expected to look beyond their bottom line and most accept they have a social responsibility to the health and well-being of the communities in which they operate.

 The term corporate social responsibility (CSR) relates to the ethical and legal behaviour by organisations in the workplace and the wider community.

-According to accountants KPMG, nearly 80 per cent of the largest 250 corporations in the world now publish CSR reports, up from about 50 per cent in 2005.
+According to accountants KPMG, nearly 80 per cent of the largest 250 corporations in the world now publish CSR reports.

 Businesses with a strong CSR programme ensure it sits snugly alongside their

 sustainable marketing policy, which focuses on how products are sourced, manufactured, promoted and distributed.

 Organisations are choosing CSR projects which counter the negative impacts they might be having on the environment or on people’s lives.
 A strong CSR strategy will prove profitable for a company over the long term because its relationship with different stakeholders, from customers and suppliers to employees and the media, is boosted.

 Ultimately a CSR programme will fail unless it is at the heart of the business decision making process and linked to how the organisation makes its money.
 Stakeholders also demand total transparency and any inappropriate activity or evidence that a company is involved in a social project for the wrong reasons, such as to attract positive media coverage, will attract fierce criticism.